PeakFinder Classes#

 - Parameters:

-padding_value (object, optional) – Value to pad missing peaks in output.
+padding_value (object, optional) – Value used to pad missing peaks.
 Default is -1.

-compute_width (bool, optional) – If True, compute the width (in samples) of each detected peak.
+compute_width (bool, optional) – If True, computes the width (in number of samples) of each detected peak.
 Default is False.

-compute_area (bool, optional) – If True, compute the area (sum of values) under each detected peak.
+compute_area (bool, optional) – If True, computes the area (sum over the peak region) for each detected peak.
 Default is False.